chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 Additionally, any group that contains any of the following will be considered ineligible:

-* An ineligible computer
+* An ineligible Computer
-* A group containing **any** ineligible computers
+* A Group containing **any** ineligible Computers
-* A group containing **any** ineligible groups
+* A Group containing **any** ineligible Groups

 ### What Happens if a Computer / Group in a Deployment Becomes Ineligible?

-* For Deployments that have not yet started:
+* For Deployment Plans that have not yet started:
-  * If the Deployment is scheduled, it will not run until all computers/groups are eligible again.
+  * If the Deployment Plan is scheduled, it will not run until all Computers/Groups are eligible again.
-  * If the Deployment is not scheduled, it cannot be started until all computers/groups are eligible again.
+  * If the Deployment Plan is not scheduled, it cannot be started until all Computers/Groups are eligible again.

-  Once Chocolatey Central Management has confirmed the problem computer(s)/group(s) are eligible again, the Deployment can be started.
+  Once Chocolatey Central Management has confirmed the problem Computer(s)/Group(s) are eligible again, the Deployment Plan can be started.
-  If the Deployment was previously scheduled and it has not passed the maintenance window time (if set), it will start at that point.
+  If the Deployment Plan was previously scheduled, and it has not passed the maintenance window time (if set), it will start at that point.
-* For Deployments that are currently [`Active`](#active)
+* For Deployment Plans that are currently [`Active`](#active)
-  * As soon as Chocolatey Central Management detects the ineligible computer, it will terminate the current Deployment Step.
+  * As soon as Chocolatey Central Management detects the ineligible Computer, it will terminate the current Deployment Step.
   * Then, all following Deployment Steps will be `Cancelled`.

-### How Can I Run Deployments in a Semi-Connected Environment?
+### How Can I Run Deployment Plans in a Semi-Connected Environment?

-As of Chocolatey Central Management v0.4.0, you are able to configure Deployments to tolerate semi-connected environments.
+As of Chocolatey Central Management v0.4.0, you are able to configure Deployment Plans to tolerate semi-connected environments.
 This effectively allows Chocolatey Central Management Deployments to simply wait until a machine is connected to the network before it begins a given Deployment Step.

 To configure this, you can set the `Machine Contact Timeout` value in the Advanced settings of each individual Deployment Step to `0`.
 This value must be positive, or zero (which is treated as infinite).
-You may want to configure this only for the first step of a Deployment, or for multiple steps if you expect the target machines to be connected/disconnected over the course of the Deployment.
+You may want to configure this only for the first step of a Deployment Plan, or for multiple steps if you expect the target machines to be connected/disconnected over the course of the Deployment Plan.

 > :choco-info: **NOTE**
 >
-> If the Deployment is scheduled with a maintenance window set, the `Machine Contact Timeout` value of the first Deployment Step is ignored.
+> If the Deployment Plan is scheduled with a maintenance window set, the `Machine Contact Timeout` value of the first Deployment Step is ignored.
 > In this case, the maintenance window defines the contact timeout for the first step.
 The `Execution Timeout` is the maximum allowed time for the Chocolatey Agent to execute the Deployment Step task.
 Any positive value for this setting will be respected, and as with `Machine Contact Timeout`, a `0` value is treated as infinite.
 However, if the execution timeout is infinite and a computer goes offline, that Deployment Step will not complete until that computer checks in again.
 If it errors three times attempting to provide the results, it will fail it at the client and that computer will not report results, and require manual intervention.
 Infinite execution timeouts are **not recommended** for this reason &mdash; Deployment Steps may end up seemingly stalling for long periods of time and/or require manual intervention to cancel them.

-## Deployments Webinars
+## Deployment Plans Webinars

-Catch the recording of the Jun 32rd, 2020 webinar for a full showcase of the Chocolatey Central Management Deployments features:
+Catch the recording of the Jun 23rd, 2020 webinar for a full showcase of the Chocolatey Central Management Deployments features:

 https://chocolatey.org/events/chocolatey-deployments